 Who we are

-We are Bassetlaw Christian Heritage (BCH) – an organisation bringing together churches and other groups in and around Bassetlaw, North Nottinghamshire.
+Bassetlaw Christian Heritage (BCH) is an organisation that brings together churches and other groups in and around Bassetlaw, North Nottinghamshire.

 Our purpose is to gather, organise, present and promote information – and facilitate activities relating to Christian heritage within 30 miles of Retford.